AlbertUnruh/EvolutionaryHuman/README.md

 The ``happiness`` is also affected by money (from the parents if they're still kids (20 and younger) and ``hunger``).
-Worth mentioning is that a relationship (two persons love each other) increases the ``happiness`` and loving a person without a relationship decreases it.
+Worth mentioning is that a relationship (two persons are ``in-love`` with each other) increases the ``happiness`` and loving a person without a relationship decreases it.
 It should be mentioned that a too low ``happiness`` can end in depression and suicide.

-The behavior of ``hunger`` depends on the money and are mostly high.
+The behavior of ``hunger`` depends on the money and is mostly high.
-They decrease only if food is too expensive (the prices only explodes when the [worker-population-ratio][] is too low).
+It decreases only if food is too expensive (the price only explodes when the [worker-population-ratio][] is too low).

 About the love I have only one thing to say: it's wonderful!
-And a person has a
+If a couple is in a heterosexual-relationship there is a chance that the woman gets pregnant.
+While she's pregnant she can't work.

+Children don't have any money which affects their ``happiness``, but the money from the parents affects this property.
+If a children looses both parents the children 'll be adopted by another couple.
+This automatically adds the new parents to the ``parents`` and the children 'll also be added to the ``children``-property from the couple.

+For two persons to happen to be a couple they just need to be ``in-love``, but at the same time and for the marriage they have to spend some money (in %).